-Developmental Delay Treatment in Chicago, IL
+Developmental Delay Treatment in Evanston, IL

 Children may encounter a wide variety of developmental delays as they grow older.
 Some types of developmental delays are apparent early on in the child’s life, most often those that are physical, while others may not be diagnosed until the individual is nearly 5 or 6 years old.

 Developmental issues of a physical nature are classified as motor delays.
 This categorization includes conditions that often affect a child’s coordination.
 Kids with motor delays will often appear clumsy at a very early age, and will usually experience difficulties in crawling and/or walking.

 Common causes of motor delays in newborns and young children include:

 There are several disorders that can lead a child to experience difficulty in both understanding others and expressing themselves when speaking.
 Some kids may also encounter issues with speech and communication simply because they are not often stimulated, and therefore do not have frequent opportunities to hone these basic skills.